Morality play: Justice and Equity as characters

 The meta phases that Justice undergoes during the sixteenth century in morality plays, from "Justice" to "Equity" further illustrates the evolution of Justice; not only did Justice change from a "theological abstraction to a civil servant", but he experienced a corporeal change as well.

-One may readily observe the evolutionary progression of Justice as portrayed in the plays of the fifteenth and sixteenth centuries.
-One encounters Justice in the early-fifteenth-century moralities as a performer playing the role of a theological virtue or grace, and then one sees him develop to a more serious figure, occupying the position of an arbiter of justice during the sixteenth century.
-It is a journey of discovery and great change on which Justice welcomes one to embark as one leafs through the pages of morality plays.
+Justice undergoes an evolutionary progression in the plays of the fifteenth and sixteenth centuries as well.
+In early early-fifteenth-century moralities, Justice is portrayed as a performer playing the role of a theological virtue or grace.
+Justice then develops to a more serious figure in later plays, occupying the position of an arbiter of justice during the sixteenth century.

 Use of language and poetic technique

 All of the morality plays, especially the Macro plays, show not only a mastery of language but also a light-hearted delight therein.

 All of the plays are written in some sort of end-rhymed verse, but with much variation, not only between the plays but in individual plays as well.
 Often verse is used to contrast the personalities of good and evil characters.
 For example, in Wisdom the characters Wysdom and Anima speak in "dignified, regular rhythm, almost always with four stresses" and the rhyme scheme ABABBCBC whereas "Lucifer prefers a tripping measure with two to five stress and only two rhymes."
 Other characters speak like Wisdom when under his influence and like Lucifer when under his.
 This system of contrastive verse is further refined in Mankind (Ramsay cxxxix).
 This is not the only use of variation in meter.
 For example, even without having to contrast with a good character's manner of talking, when Mankind ascends to World's scaffold in The Castle of Perseverance, Mundus, Voluptas, and Stultitia briefly switch from a four stress line to a faster and more excited two stress line (ll.
 610–646), before returning to the four stress line after a scene change.